woodylee1974/simple_sm/README.md

 	device.unplug()
 ```

-2) Due to the wildcard event definition, you have to call the function `handle_event` to pass in event:
+2) Due to the wildcard event definition, you have to send event to state machine by calling the function `handle_event`:
 ```
 	device.handle_event('k_event_tick')
 ```